 “The Tourists” (tinyurl.com/ddtourists) | Visitors to New York City get an exciting firehouse tour, but no pole dancing. | March 19, 2007

 Each Monday in its print edition, and each weekday online, The New York Times publishes reader submissions about life in New York City in the much-loved and widely read “Metropolitan Diary” column.
 It’s a day-brightener of anecdotes, cute stories, overheard conversations and acts of kindness which reflect the city’s unique signature.
-The Diary, currently edited and curated by Michael Pollak, has run since November 1976 (bit.ly/1stdiary).
+The Diary was edited and curated by Michael Pollak during most of time I have contributed; since the fall of 2016, Ed Shanahan has been at the helm.
+The column has run since November 1976 (bit.ly/1stdiary).

-I look forward to carefully writing and submitting more work for consideration, keeping my fingers crossed each time I hit the send button, and joyfully sharing my pieces when they appear in the column.
+I look forward to submitting more work for consideration, keeping my fingers crossed each time I hit the send button, and joyfully sharing my pieces when they appear in the column.

 In the future, I plan to coordinate gatherings here in NYC for other Diary contributors, for fun, support, and the joy of sharing our experiences with each other over lunch.
-If you are a published contributor and wish to receive invitations to these private gatherings, I hope you will contact me at firstname.lastname@example.org.
+If you are a published Diary contributor and wish to receive invitations to these private gatherings, contact me at firstname.lastname@example.org.